devtron-labs/helm-ui/README.md

 ![](https://user-images.githubusercontent.com/72245772/199556647-eed3cd12-a944-4e09-af4f-0a2d03ce742f.png)

+## 📕 Overview

 Helm is one of the most adopted package managers for deploying applications to Kubernetes.
-Though it reduces the complexities of deploying applications on Kubernetes, the Helm CLI comes with several challenges that we believe can be solved with a **Helm Dashboard**.

-## 📕 Overview

-The intuitive Helm Dashboard offers a UI-driven approach for managing the lifecycle of Helm Applications, abstracting out all the complexities and challenges.
+The intuitive ***Helm Dashboard*** offers a UI-driven approach for managing the lifecycle of Helm Applications, abstracting out all the complexities and challenges.

 Through the dashboard, one can:
-- Install and manage custom helm charts
+- Manage community and custom helm charts
 - See manifest diff of past revisions
 - Easily rollback or upgrade between different versions
 - Seamlessly integrate and deploy various charts using [Chart Groups](https://docs.devtron.ai/usage/deploy-chart/chart-group)